mauropasse/design/articles/events_executor.md

 ### EventsQueue

-For what concerns entities other than ROS 2 timers, the `EventsExecutor` requires that as soon as these entities have some work to do, they push an event into the executor's `EventsQueue`.
+The `EventsExecutor` requires that all the entities (except ROS 2 timers) as soon as they have some work to do, they push an event into the executor's `EventsQueue`.
-Note that events are produced in the RMW layer, i.e. where the underlying middleware notifies the ROS 2 entity that there is new work to do, on the other hand, events are executed in the rclcpp layer by the `EventsExecutor`.
+The events are produced in the RMW layer, i.e. where the underlying middleware notifies the ROS 2 entity that there is new work to do, on the other hand, events are executed in the rclcpp layer by the `EventsExecutor`.
-The event data structure that is  pushed into the `EventsQueue`, must contain all what is needed for the executor in order to be able to process that particular event.
+The event data structure that is pushed into the `EventsQueue` must contain all what is needed for the executor to be able to process that particular event.
-This includes the type of the entity that generated the event and an handle to its corresponding rclcpp object.
+The data structure so includes the type of the entity that generated the event and a handle to its corresponding rclcpp object.

-Considering the entities currently available in ROS 2, the content of the event data-structure can be any of the following:
+Considering the entities currently available in ROS 2, the content of the event data structure can be any of the following:
  - `ExecutorEventType::SUBSCRIPTION_EVENT` and an identifier for a `rclcpp::SubscriptionBase` object.
  - `ExecutorEventType::SERVICE_EVENT` and an identifier for a `rclcpp::ServiceBase` object.
  - `ExecutorEventType::CLIENT_EVENT` and an identifier for a `rclcpp::ClientBase` object.
  - `ExecutorEventType::WAITABLE_EVENT` and an identifier for a `rclcpp::Waitable` object.

 Let's consider as an example how ROS 2 subscription are handled in the current implementation of the `EventsExecutor`.
 The underlying middleware will notify the rmw_subscription object whenever a new message arrives.
-The rmw_subscription object will have to push an event data-structure into the `EventsExecutor`'s queue.
+The rmw_subscription object will have to push an event data structure into the `EventsExecutor`'s queue.
-This event data-structure will contain the `ExecutorEventType::SUBSCRIPTION_EVENT` value (to denote that this event comes from a subscription) and a raw pointer to the `rclcpp::SubscriptionBase` object which will have to execute it.
+This event data structure will contain the `ExecutorEventType::SUBSCRIPTION_EVENT` label (to denote that this event comes from a subscription) and a raw pointer to the `rclcpp::SubscriptionBase` object which will have to execute it.

-It is responsibility of the `EventsExecutor` to setup (and eventually also to clean up) entities such that they can push such events.
+It is responsibility of the `EventsExecutor` to setup entities such that they can push such events.

 An application can add ROS 2 nodes or callback groups to an `EventsExecutor` using the corresponding APIs (`add_node()` and `add_callback_group()`).
 Added nodes and callback groups are inspected in order to find all the existing ROS 2 entities that have to be associated with the executor.
-Whenever new entities are associated to the `EventsExecutor` an initialization procedure takes place, with the purpose of provisioning those entities with a way for pushing events as soon as they have some work to do.
+Whenever new entities are associated to the `EventsExecutor` an initialization procedure takes place, with the purpose of provisioning those entities with a way for pushing events.
-This consists in passing the following objects from the rclcpp layer to the rmw layer:
+This consists in passing the following items from the rclcpp layer to the rmw layer:
  - The `EventsExecutorCallback`, a function pointer that can be used to push events.
  - The identifier of the rclcpp entity.
- - A pointer to the EventsExecutor itself.

-The initialization procedure presents some small variations depending on the type of the entity.
+The initialization procedure presents some small variations depending on the type of the entity:

 ##### Client/Server/Subscription

 These entities have a 1-to-1 correspondence between objects in the rclcpp and the rmw layer.
-The initialization is straight forward and consists in having the `EventsExecutor` to pass the aforementioned objects to the rclcpp subscription, which then will forward them to rcl and finally to rmw.
+The initialization is straight forward and consists in having the `EventsExecutor` to pass the aforementioned items to the rclcpp subscription, which then will forward them to rcl and finally to rmw.

 ##### Waitable

 `Waitables` are a concept that exists only in the rclcpp layer.
-Each class that inherits from `Waitable`, will have to define its own function for forwarding objects to the rmw layer.
+Each class that inherits from `Waitable` will have to define its own function for forwarding items to the rmw layer.
-For example, a `SubscriptionIntraProcess` relies on a guard condition in the rmw layer, so it will forward to it the tools for pushing events.
+For example, a `SubscriptionIntraProcess` relies on a guard condition in the rmw layer, so it will forward to it the items needed for pushing events.
-On the other hand, a `QOSEventHandler`, will forward the objects to the underlying rmw QoSEvent implementation.
+On the other hand, a `QOSEventHandler` will forward the aforementioned items to the underlying rmw QoSEvent implementation.

 Note that `Waitables` can be used as a way to implement generic custom events, as it will be described in the next sections.